erosmontin/pynico/README.md

-# nitnom
+# pynico
-a python package to make you lfe easier
+a python package to make your life simpler, at least mine